zack-bitcoin/amoveo/docs/design/sortition_chains.md

 1) sortition chains

+* pubkey for spending
+* amount of veo
+* expiration date
+* delay- child sortition chains have expirations this much further in the future.

 2) proof of existence

+* arbitrary 32-bytes.
+* the height where this was recorded.

-3) sortition contract results (generated from the sortion-contract-tx)
+3) sortition contract results (generated from the sortion-contract-tx and deleted by sortition-slash-tx)

+* pubkey who will receive the veo
+* sortition id
+* contract nonce

+if we can generate a higher nonce for the same sortition id, then that means this contract is invalid.

 Data the sortition chain needs to store